Jump to section:

 For more recommendations, read these guides:

-If you're going away for more than a week you'll want a full sized suitcase, like the Samsonite Flux.
+If you're going away for more than a week you'll want a full sized suitcase, like the Samsonite Flux, or the Globe-Trotter (pictured above).
 The medium-sized suitcase ideal for longer trips away, with a hard polypropylene shell and TSA-ready combi locks.
 The big draw here is that, rather unusually for a hard case, it is expandable on all sides, allowing for that extra bit of wriggle room when returning home with those holiday souvenirs.

 For more recommendations check out this buying guide: